iRemotech

 • distributed teams,

-• buyers who want speed,
+• teams that want speed,

 • teams that do not want a local rack operation, and